 Further information about Professor Mark Eisler can be found here.

-Mark Eisler BA, Vet MB, MSc, PhD, MRCVS, DipEVPC, Chair in Global Farm Animal Health at the University of Bristol, qualified as a veterinary surgeon at the University of Cambridge in 1984, obtained an MSc in Tropical Veterinary Science at the Edinburgh Centre for Tropical Veterinary Medicine (CTVM) in 1988, and a PhD on the subject of chemoprophylactic control of African bovine trypanosomiasis at the University of Glasgow in 1994.
-He has been a foundation diplomate of the European Veterinary Parasitology College since its inception in 2003.
+Mark Eisler BA, Vet MB, MSc, PhD, MRCVS, DipEVPC, Chair in Global Farm Animal Health at the University of Bristol, qualified as a veterinary surgeon at the University of Cambridge in 1984, obtained an MSc in Tropical Veterinary Science at the Edinburgh Centre for Tropical Veterinary Medicine (CTVM) in 1988, and a PhD on African bovine trypanosomiasis at the University of Glasgow in 1994.
+He was a foundation diplomate of the European Veterinary Parasitology College at its inception in 2003.

-Mark has worked in general veterinary practice, the state veterinary service, universities, research institutes and international agencies, and has over twenty years experience working in veterinary medicine in the UK and in international contexts, including sub-Saharan Africa.
-From 1994-2001 he was a Visiting Epidemiologist based at the International Livestock Research Institute in Nairobi from where he conducted collaborative research with numerous universities and research institutes in countries across all regions of Africa.
+Mark has worked in general veterinary practice, in the UK State Veterinary Service, in universities, research institutes and international agencies, and has over twenty years experience working in veterinary medicine in the UK and international contexts.
+From 1994-2001 he was a Visiting Epidemiologist based at the International Livestock Research Institute in Nairobi conducting collaborative research with universities and research institutes across sub-Saharan Africa.